 If you are a TV series tragic, perhaps it's time to do more than close the unused subscriptions too.

-One of the most common expenses that accumulate over time (if unused) are subscriptions.
-The Gym Membership is a classic example of how people can get very motivated, commit to a program for 3mths then something changes and the gym is no longer the priority.
+One of the most common expenses that accumulate over time (if unused) is subscriptions.
+The Gym Membership is a classic example of how people can get very motivated, and commit to a program for 3mths then something changes and the gym is no longer the priority.
 The membership isn't closed as it is used as a reminder to get back into a fitness regime but it doesn't happen.

 Save $20 on digital subscriptions and you're another $1,000 per year ahead.